variantstudios/wisdomwaysacupuncture.com/_posts/2017-12-29-is-your-jing-depleted-a-chinese-medicine-concept-you-may-want-to-know-about.md

 ---
 title: Is Your Jing Depleted?
-A Chinese Medicine Concept you may Want to Know About
+A Chinese Medicine Concept you May Want to Know About
 date: 2017-12-29 10:00:00
 categories:
   - winter--water-element
 tags:
-  - jing
   - water-element
 hero_image: /assets/images/heroes/sub-page-hero-example.jpg
 search_engine_optimization: